bremoran/suit-mud/draft-ietf-suit-mud.md

     .                        |_________|  .
     .......................................
 ~~~
+{: #arch-mud-fig title="MUD Architecture per RFC 8520."}

-RFC 8520 envisions different approaches for conveying the MUD URL from the device to the network such as:
+RFC 8520 envisions different approaches for conveying the MUD URL from the device to the operational network such as:

 - DHCP,
-- IEEE802.1AB Link Layer Discovery Protocol (LLDP), and
+- IEEE 802.1AB Link Layer Discovery Protocol (LLDP), and
 - IEEE 802.1X whereby the URL to the MUD file would be contained in the certificate used in an EAP method.

-The MUD Manager uses the MUD URL to fetch the MUD file, which contains connectivity-related functionality required for a device to properly function.

 The MUD Manager must trust the MUD File Server from which the MUD file is fetched to return an authentic copy of the MUD file.
-This concern may be mitigated using the optional signature reference in the MUD file.
-The MUD Manager must also trust the device to report a correct MUD URL.
-In case of DHCP and LLDP the URL is likely unprotected.
+It must also trust the device to report the correct MUD URL.
+In case of DHCP and LLDP the URL is likely unprotected and not bound
+to the device itself.

 When the MUD URL is included in a certificate then it is authenticated and integrity protected.
+However, a certificate created
-A certificate created for use with network access authentication is typically not signed by the entity that wrote the software and configured the device, which leads to a conflation of rights.
+for use with network access authentication is typically not signed by the entity that wrote the software and configured the device,
+which leads to a conflation of rights.

-There is a need to bind the entity that creates the software/configuration to the MUD file because only that entity can attest the connectivity requirements of the device.
+There is a need to bind the entity that creates the software and configuration to the MUD file.
+Only the developer can attest
+the communication requirements of the device.

-This specification defines an extension to the Software Updates for Internet of Things (SUIT) manifest format {{I-D.ietf-suit-manifest}} to include a MUD URL.
-When combining a MUD URL with a manifest used for software/firmware updates then a network operator can get more confidence in the description of the connectivity requirements for a device to properly function.
+This specification defines an extension to the Software Updates for Internet of Things (SUIT) manifest format {{I-D.ietf-suit-manifest}}
+to include a MUD URL.
+When combining a MUD URL with a manifest used for software/firmware updates then a network operator can gain
+more confidence in the description of the communication requirements for a device to properly function.

 # Terminology